Sophia La Porta

-Sophia La Porta (born October 1990) is an English actress.
+Sophia La Porta is an English actress.
 Her films include Censor (2021) and The Moor (2023).
 On television, she is known for her role in the Hulu miniseries Four Weddings and a Funeral (2019).
 She also appeared in the Sky One miniseries The Five (2016) and the BBC drama The Gold (2023).

 La Porta began acting professionally in the early 2010s, first appearing on TV in the medical drama Holby City (2010) followed by supernatural miniseries The Fades (2011).
 Her first feature film appearances were in 2018, with supporting roles in well-received musical Been So Long and drama Into the Mirror.

 Early life

 La Porta is from Hertfordshire.
 She attended the Royal Masonic School for Girls in Rickmansworth.
 She went on to train at the Arts Educational School (ArtsEd), graduating in 2013 with a Bachelor of Arts in Acting.
 She also took acting classes with RAaW London and a week-long food presenting course at a cooking school.